Hidayat Nur Wahid

 What these people forget is that Al Quran clearly forbids compulsion in religion:

 “Compulsion is incompatible with religion, therefore let there be no compulsion in religion.
 Now has the path of rectitude been made distinct from the path of error and holiness from vindictiveness.
-Therefore, he who rejects false beliefs and turns his attention to God with a religious mind, will have grasped firmly at the eternal, the unchangeable and the most secure hand-hold which shall never separate nor shall it suffer a break, and God is Omnipresent with illimitable audition, Omniscient” (Surah Al- Baqarah, Aye 256).
+Therefore, he who rejects false beliefs and turns his attention to God with a religious mind, will have grasped firmly at the eternal, the unchangeable and the most secure hand-hold which shall never separate nor shall it suffer a break, and God is Omnipresent with illimitable audition, Omniscient” (Surah Al- Baqarah, Aye 256).

 “Had God willed (O Muhammed), He would have induced all people domiciled on earth to conform to His will and to His system of faith and worship.
-Would you then twist peoples’ opinions into accordance with your party and force them to conform to Islam!” (Surah Yunus, Aye 99).
+Would you then twist peoples’ opinions into accordance with your party and force them to conform to Islam!”
+(Surah Yunus, Aye 99).

 When will they ever learn?

-12. Madesh Says:
+12. Madesh says:

 Do they have any big enough brain to learn?

-13. Yunir Says:
+13. Yunir says:

 I see that most commentators here have a false sense of what sharia is.